karafamichal/lixie-stopwatch/README.md

 An open-source, Wi-Fi-connected time-tracking device that combines retro Lixie (pseudo-Nixie) tube aesthetics with modern IoT.
-Tap a touch screen, pick a client / project / app, watch the LED digits count up, and submit the session to a self-hosted backend with one tap.
+Tap a touch screen, pick a client, project, app category and tool, watch the LED digits count up, and submit the session to a self-hosted backend with one tap.
 All clients, projects and time logs live on a Flask + SQLite server you control; a React dashboard gives you full CRUD, live status, reports and a remote-control